SaiDhanyaa/awesome-gee-community-datasets/docs/projects/veg_dry.md

 The scripts supporting the analysis can be found at https://github.com/kkraoj/lfmc_from_sar

-#### License Information
+## License

 [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/) Under which you can copy and redistribute the material in any medium or format.

-Created and Curated by: KrishnaRao, A. ParkWilliams, Jacqueline Fortin Flefil, Alexandra G.Konings
+## Keywords

-Keywords: vegetation, dryness, drought, wildfire, USA, live fuel moisture content
+vegetation, dryness, drought, wildfire, USA, live fuel moisture content

+## Date Created

-Last updated: 2021-06-29
+2021-06-29

+## Changelog

+NA

+## Provider

+KrishnaRao, A. ParkWilliams, Jacqueline Fortin Flefil, Alexandra G.Konings

+## Curated in GEE by
+KrishnaRao, A. ParkWilliams, Jacqueline Fortin Flefil, Alexandra G.Konings